strimzi/strimzi-ui/docs/Architecture.md

 This section to follow in a future PR.

+##### Client-side logging

+Log messages from the client are sent to the server via a dedicated websocket.
+Logging and the websocket connection are enabled when the `LOGGING` query parameter exists in the URL.
+The `LOGGING` query parameter is detected by a Logging Hook, which provides a logging callback used in components/code on the client side.
+The value of the `LOGGING` query parameter is a regex that is used to determine which components and code are logged.
+Each client component registers it's own name via the logging callback, and if that name matches the `LOGGING` query parameter regex, any log messages emitted by the client component are sent over the websocket.

+The logging callback includes a `level` string argument that matches the [pino logging-levels](https://github.com/pinojs/pino/blob/master/docs/api.md#level-string), a `message` argument, and a list of inserts that are String-converted and included with the message.

+At the server, a websocket listener on the `/log` endpoint logs the received client-side log events via the [pino](https://github.com/pinojs/pino) logging library at the logging-level provided to the logging callback.
+Each log event includes the following information:

+- the client component name.
+- the client-side timestamp recorded when the client-side logging callback was invoked.
+- the server-side timestamp recorded when the websocket log event was received.
+- a unique client ID that is tied to the websocket client to allow log events from the same client to be grouped together.
+- the log event message from the client component code.

 #### Server

 This section will detail the purpose and implementation choices made around the Strimzi ui's UI server.